 Suzanne Dikker PHD

 After completing her PhD in Linguistics at New York University, Suzanne received postdoctoral training at the Sackler Institute for Developmental Psychobiology and New York University.
 She is currently affiliated as a researcher with New York University (Departments of Psychology & Neural Science; Poeppel Lab) and Utrecht University, with support from the Dutch Organization for Scientific Research (VENI Award) and the National Science Foundation (NSF-INSPIRE).
-She further curates the Annual Watermill Art & Science: Insights into Consciousness Workshop and is scientific advisor to the Marina Abramovic Institute.
+She further curates the Annual Watermill Art & Science: Insights into Consciousness Workshop.